marcecj/faust_python/README.md

 ## TODO

 - finish the MetaGlue and UIGlue wrappers
-- write a test suite
+- finish the test suite
 - write a demo program